picoCTF/ansible-roles/roles/os/README.md

 Like all other roles in this collection, this currently targets contemporary Ubuntu releases only.

+### Package upgrades

+While disabled by default, this role includes a way to programmatically upgrade installed packages ([`upgrade_packages: yes`](#role-variables)).
+This may be useful in situations where CI workflows are used to administrate servers.

 ### Limited maximum journald size

 This role